 Supporting the singing congregation through keyboard-based accompaniment of organ and/or piano is equally important to vocal leadership, and provides the melodic, harmonic, and rhythmic foundation for nearly all music during the liturgy.
 Occasionally, the accompanist must play quietly or improvise under the liturgical action, or have the discernment to allow for silent prayer or unaccompanied singing by the congregation.
 Accompanists are needed for the various music groups, and for weekend and Holy Day Masses.

-The principal adult choir consists of approximately 50 men and women, grouped in sections by voice type (sopranos, altos, tenors, basses).
-The Choir sings at three Masses each month rotating between Saturday and Sunday morning Mass times, as well as on special Holy Days, including Christmas Eve, the Paschal Triduum, and Pentecost.
+The SEAS Choir consists of approximately 50 men and women, grouped in sections by voice type (sopranos, altos, tenors, basses).
+The SEAS Choir usually sings at three Masses each month rotating between Saturday and Sunday morning Mass times, as well as on special Holy Days, including Christmas Eve, the Paschal Triduum, and Pentecost.
 Repertoire ranges from Renaissance motets to gospel to modern choral works.
 Music-reading ability is not required – we’ll teach you!
-Rehearsals are held on Tuesday evenings from 7:00-8:30 p.m. in the church sanctuary.
+Rehearsals are held on Thursday evenings from 7:00-8:30 p.m. in the worship area.